helm/helm/docs/charts.md

 `front-end` tag and `subchart1` will be enabled.

 Since `subchart2` is tagged with `back-end` and that tag evaluates to `true`, `subchart2` will be enabled.
-Also notes that although `subchart2` has a condition specified in `requirements.yaml`, there is no corresponding path and value in the parent's values so that condition has no effect.
+Also notes that although `subchart2` has a condition specified, there is no corresponding path and value in the parent's values so that condition has no effect.

 ##### Using the CLI with Tags and Conditions